lost-scripts/.github/DEVELOPMENT.md

 	git checkout main # Return to main branch (or whichever you were) to avoid start working on gh-pages by mistake!
 	```

 	Alternatively, one can just use alias `deploy` and confirm.
 In any case, all this ensures deployments are only made when necessary and without having to worry about possible merge conflicts and such...
+By design, ___index.htm___ is actually the script's README, but you can always create a next-to-it ___index.html___ to get rid of this dependency.

 	> :warning: **Warning:** That's all the `gh-pages` branch is for and no work should ever be done on it or it will be irremediably lost!